Trump to nominate acting U.S. Homeland Security Secretary Wolf to permanent post

 Wolf led the DHS office of strategy, policy and plans before he became acting secretary in November 2019 as the fifth official in that role under Trump.

-As acting secretary, he oversaw the department’s response to the coronavirus outbreak, which included the implementation of sweeping travel restrictions.
+As acting secretary, he oversaw the department’s response to the coronavirus outbreak, which included sweeping immigration and travel restrictions.

-The deployment of federal tactical teams to Portland was criticized by Democratic elected officials in the state.
+“I think given his past actions, he’s an awful choice.”
+Schumer said.

+The nomination comes after more than 70 former Republican national security officials endorsed Biden last week, saying Trump had engaged in corrupt behavior “that renders him unfit to serve as president.”

-Reporting by Katanga Johnson and Ted Hesson, Editing by Franklin Paul and Bernadette Baum
+Reporting by Katanga Johnson and Ted Hesson; Additional reporting by Richard Cowan; Editing by Bernadette Baum and Leslie Adler